MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/about-intelligent-edge.md

 ## Setting up your intelligent cloud

 This section provides the steps required to configure your intelligent cloud environment.
-This can simply be done by following the instructions in the **Intelligent Cloud Set Up** assisted setup wizard within your Business Central cloud tenant.
+This can simply be done by following the instructions in the **Intelligent Cloud Setup** assisted setup wizard within your Business Central cloud tenant.

 There are a few key points that need to be understood before proceeding with the setup: